 Philips Regulatory Affairs Specialist in Bothell, Washington

-A detailed job description is attached.
+Detailed job description is attached.

-As a core member on product development teams, the Regulatory Specialist will provide timely and valued regulatory guidance (written and / or verbal) by owning the following tasks:
+The Regulatory Specialist will provide timely and valued regulatory guidance (written and / or verbal) by owning the following tasks:

 Advise internal stakeholders (marketing, manufacturing, R&D, etc.) regarding current/pending guidance, regulations, Agency/industry initiatives, etc. to ensure regulatory strategy is in alignment with company objectives.

 Create detailed written regulatory plans that can be used to target domestic and international shipment dates.